l-aldarondo/Mapping_Earthquakes/README.md

 ### Purpose

 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
-We created our earthquake map with two different maps and the earthquake overlay.
-Then we added the earthquake data in relation to the tectonic plates’ location on the earth, the earthquakes with a magnitude greater than 4.5, and we added the data on a third map.

 ## Methodology